 If you still have questions about how to get into Duke University Medical School, read on to find the answers.

-Despite the intimidating MCAT and GPA score requirements and the low acceptance rate, if you put in the work and are dedicated, you too can become a Duke Blue Devil and take the first big step towards realizing your dream of practicing medicine!
+This guide has provided all the information you need to know about how to get into Duke Medical School.
+Despite the stats of admitted students and the low acceptance rate, if you put in the work and are dedicated, you too can become a Duke Blue Devil and take the first big step toward realizing your dream of practicing medicine at Duke!